mmrahmad/web-design-demo-project-1/README.md

     --button-width: 100%;
 }
 ```
-Then When I try to dark mood then I change the variables values using JavaScript event listener
+Then When I try to dark mood then I change the values of the variables using JavaScript event listener
 ``` js
 element.addEventListener('click', e => {
    if (e.target.innerText === "Dark") {